csuksangium/Interactive-Lab-Hub/Lab 2/README.md

 Reflection:

-After filming final video, I found that using white background for Pi screen to be quite difficult to film and capture with an iPhone, so in the future labs I will keep that in mind.
+After filming final video, I found that using white background for Pi screen to be quite difficult to film and capture with an iPhone, so in the future labs I will keep that in mind, but I am glad I received the feedback in class as branching out to something more creative posed a differnt kind of challenge that I enjoyed trying out (specifically dealing with images, rotation, spacing, overlaying, etc.)